kinverarity1/lasio/README.md

 ## Quick start

-For the minimum working requirements, you'll need numpy installed.
+For the minimum working requirements, you'll need numpy and pandas installed.
 Install lasio with:

 ```bash
 $ pip install lasio
 ```

-To make sure you have everything, use this to ensure pandas, cchardet, and openpyxl are also installed:
+To make sure you have everything, use this to ensure cchardet, and openpyxl are also installed:

 ```bash